Symptoms of Non-Hodgkin’s Lymphoma

 Symptoms of non-Hodgkin’s lymphoma vary, depending on where the cancer is located.

+The first sign of non-Hodgkin’s lymphoma may be a painless swelling of the neck, underarm, or groin.
 Swelling may also occur in the soft tissues of the arm or leg if the lymphoma has developed outside of a lymph node, as sometimes happens.
 If the lymphoma is present in an internal organ, such as the stomach or bowel, symptoms will relate to disruption of the organ’s function, such as gastric pain, abdominal pain, or intestinal obstruction.